Guitarra y Bouzouki (House Band)Anna Rossi

 Born in Moscow, 1982, from cuban parents, he studied classical cello in the Conservatory Amadeo Roldán and in the I.S.A. in La Habana, Cuba.
 From an early stage, he carves deep in rythms from modern music, like salsa, flamenco and jazz.
 This way he takes the cello into a different path, gives it another vision, closer to modernity.
 He has collaborated in recordings with great musicians like Pablo Milanés, Pavel Urquiza, Lucecita Benítez, Yusa, Haydee Milanés, David Torrens, Chano Dominguez , Reynald Colom. entre otros.
 Martin has share the scene with Roberto Carcasés, Descember Bueno, Santiago Feliú, Lenine, Gema y Pavel, Cesar Portillo de la Luz, X Alfonso, Síntesis, Chano Dominguez, Monserrat Caballé, Anthony and the Johnsons, Marina Albero, Antonio Rey , Roxanne Butterfly.
 Nowadays he lives in Barcelona, and makes part in a number of bands: aupaQuartet, TRAZAquartet, Cordas del Món, Gani Mirzo Band, Flamenco Hoy de Carlos Saura , Ópera y Flamenco.

 Natalie’s youth has not stopped her from recording several albums and collaborating with many important musicians.
 She comes from a classical music background, but she began to be interested in Celtic music when she first came to Alasdair’s Valley of the Moon camp at the age of 11.
-Alasdair Fraser encouraged her to explore the rhythmic and harmonic basis that cello once had in traditional Scottish music.
+Alasdair Fraser encouraged her to explore the rhythmic and harmonic basis that the cello once had in traditional Scottish music.
 Now she is a musical reference of incredible creativity and generosity.

 She’s also a dedicated teacher, doing private tutoring, teaching at several of Fraser’s fiddle camps and at Berklee College.
 She performs regular with the Scottish fiddler and has recorder several CDs with him.
 Also collaborates regularly with other great musicians like Hanneke Cassel, Natalie Mcmaster, Patsy Reid, etc.

 She started playing guitar at the age of 6 and a little bit latter, she picked up the violin.
-Later on she joined the Professional Conservatoire of Segovia to follow her formal musical studies.
+Later on, she joined the Professional Conservatoire of Segovia to follow her formal musical studies.

 She got the chance to move to Ireland for 3 years and fell in love with the Irish music.
-She started joining session, dances and playing along with many musicians.
+She started joining sessions, dances and playing along with many musicians.
 Once she came back to Spain, she started taking lessons in folk music from Blanca Altable and she discovers the Castilian way to approach folk music.
 A few years later she moves to Madrid and joins the Escuela de Música Creativa where she studies harmony, composing, piano, improvisation and… anthropology?

 Quico Pugès Suárez